digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   > daml upgrade-check --participant helper-1.0.0.dar dep-1.0.0.dar main-1.0.0.dar dep-2.0.0.dar main-2.0.0.dar
   ...

-This will run the same upload validation over these DARs that would be run in the event of an upload to the ledger, and will print out the same messages and errors.
-Because it will not require a ledger to be spun up, the command runs much more quickly.
+This runs the same upload validation over these DARs that would be run in the event of an upload to the ledger, and prints out the same messages and errors.
+Because it does not require a ledger to be spun up, the command runs much more quickly.

 We can also check that all of the DARs pass compiler-side checks, but this is